On Diffusion Modeling for Anomaly Detection: Introduction

-The contributions of our work are summarized as follows: $\bullet$ Evaluation of denoising diffusion probabilistic models on a diverse array of anomaly detection tasks, encompassing tabular, image, and natural language datasets. $\bullet$ Development of a simplified approach that models the posterior distribution over diffusion time as a proxy for anomaly detection. $\bullet$ Derivation of an analytical form of the posterior distribution and development of a non-parametric estimator for anomaly identification. $\bullet$ Introduction of a parametric approach utilizing a deep neural network for improved generalization and scalability. $\bullet$ Implementation of additional baselines and extensive evaluation on 57 datasets from ADBench, showcasing competitive performance compared to classical and existing deep-learning-based anomaly detection algorithms. $\bullet$ Investigation into the interpretability of diffusion methods, highlighting their strengths and limitations.
+\begin{itemize} \item Evaluation of denoising diffusion probabilistic models on various anomaly detection tasks encompassing tabular data and embeddings of images and natural language datasets. \item Development of a simplified approach that models the posterior distribution over diffusion time as a proxy for anomaly detection. \item Derivation of an analytical form of the posterior distribution of diffusion time and development of a non-parametric estimator that leads us to kNN. \item Introduction of a parametric approach utilizing a deep neural network for improved generalization and scalability. \item Implementation of additional baselines and extensive evaluation on 57 datasets from ADBench, showcasing competitive performance compared to classical and existing deep-learning-based anomaly detection algorithms. \item Investigation into the interpretability of diffusion-based methods, including our novel approach, highlighting their strengths and limitations. \item Exploration of optimal representation selections for image datasets with diffusion methods. \end{itemize}